-The weather forecast for Tuesday was only fair for a mountain road trip, but I had a few things sitting at the Skagway post office that I had to get, so it would have to do.
+The weather forecast for Tuesday was only fair for a mountain road trip in mid-winter, but I had a few things sitting at the Skagway post office that I had to get, so it would have to do.

 Stopping for the first photo of the day, I discovered that I had forgotten to put the battery back into my big Canon camera after charging it!!
 Luckily, I had brought my little Fujifilm point-and-shoot as well, so all these photos were shot with it.
 Especially on a cloudy day, the world is pretty much black and white this time of year.
 Patterns, though, still attract me.

 There are many spots along the South Klondike Highway that make me think “I’d sure like to get up there for a close look!”
 This is one of them, at the south end of Windy Arm.